DataDog/dd-trace-py/docs/contributing.rst

 milestone are merged, the next version is released and tagged on the `master` branch as `vVERSION`.

-Your pull request should targets the `master` branch.
+Your pull request should target the `master` branch.

 Once a new version is released, a `release/VERSION` branch might be created to support micro releases to `VERSION`.
 Patches should be cherry-picking from the